+To maintain the integrity of our register and high standards of regulation, UKCP undertakes annual random audits of registered individual members.
 Each year we randomly select a 3% sample of our registered members for compulsory participation in the audit.

 We undertake this process in nine batches.
 Those selected will be notified via email at specific points in the year.
 Auditees have approximately four weeks to meet the deadline for submission.

-We recognise the current impact of Covid-19, and the difficulties it might cause in collating your audit evidence.
+We recognise the current impact of COVID-19, and the difficulties it might cause in collating your audit evidence.
 The current advice regarding social and self-isolation may impact your ability to meet with your supervisor face-to-face, or to get certification of true copy of your qualifications.
 If this is a difficulty for you, we recommend the following:

-The above is only a suggestion.
+This is only a suggestion.
 It’s up to you to provide the required evidence for your audit submission.

 We wish to be as flexible as possible regarding your submission deadline in light of the current health crisis, so please do contact us to discuss your circumstances at this time, or anything else that might be concerning you with regards to your audit.